adamredwoods/mood-journal/readme.md

 ## What Was Difficult
-* Python date to milliseconds
+* Converting Python date format to milliseconds
-* Django templating didn't iterate through a list in a dictionary
+* Django templating didn't iterate through a list in a dictionary, which led to a few work-arounds

 ## What I Liked
 * Learning Plotly
 * Django database interfacing is SWEET

 ## Oustanding Issues
-* Everything
+* Still needs a way to edit an entry
+* The plot could look better, as some dots are cut off by the margin

 ## Future Ideas
-* different ways to chart emotions over time
+* Different ways to create visual charts to graph emotions